waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-11-12-self-and-world-19.md

 1. Do a web search for "call for submissions" AND nonfiction.
 This will give you some leads.

+2. Another place to try is [submittable.com](http://submittable.com) — we'll look at this in class.

-2. This will give you two kinds of resources: lists of open submissions, and also individual websites.
+3. This initial research will give you two kinds of resources: lists of open submissions, and also individual websites.

-3. Click through to any links you like the look of.
+4. Click through to any links you like the look of.

-4. Follow the thread to find the publication websites, and see what kind of things they publish.
+5. Follow the thread to find the publication websites, and see what kind of things they publish.

-5. If you are interested in a publication, see if they have any submissions guidelines (these may be called "Write for Us", or "Submissions Guidelines" or "Pitch to Us").
+6. If you are interested in a publication, see if they have any submissions guidelines (these may be called "Write for Us", or "Submissions Guidelines" or "Pitch to Us").
 Read through their guidelines.

 By the end of the 30 minutes, try and find **two publications that you might one day want to pitch to**.